Cathedral of Saint Patrick (Norwich, Connecticut): St. Mary's Church

-In 1833, Father James Fitton celebrated the first Catholic mass in Norwich in a third floor loft with 12 people in attendance.
-By 1842, the first building in town to serve as a church was a shed in Twomeytown.
-A year later, Norwich became the jurisdiction of the newly erected Diocese of Hartford.
-St. Mary, the first Roman-Catholic church in Greeneville, was dedicated in March 1845.
-It was enlarged in 1858.
+Fitton celebrated the first mass in Norwich in a third floor loft with 12 people in attendance.
+By 1842, Fitton was using a shed in Twomeytown for services.
+In November 1843, the Vatican erected the Diocese of Hartford, with jurisdiction for all of Connecticut and Rhode Island.
+Fitton in September 1844 purchased a lot in the center of Norwich to build a church.
+St. Mary's was dedicated in March 1845.